 Overall term: 2015 to 2019

-Namibia is the driest sub-Saharan nation and is among the countries most severely affected by climate change.
-This is threatening food security, particularly in Namibia's densely populated northern region, where more than half of the country's population of 2.1 million live.
+Namibia is the driest sub-Saharan country and is among the countries most severely affected by climate change.
+This is threatening food security, particularly in Namibia’s densely populated northern region, where more than half of the population of 2.3 million live.
 The main activity in this region is subsistence agriculture, which is primarily rainfed.
 Older people are often left to carry out the agricultural work, as younger people are moving to urban areas.

-Due to climate change, additional productivity losses are expected in the region.
+Additional productivity losses due to climate change are expected in the region.
 Crop production in particular is already being affected by climate change.
-Temperatures are rising, rainfall variability is increasing, and droughts and floods are becoming more frequent.
+Temperatures are rising, rainfall is variable, and droughts and floods are becoming more frequent.
 It is likely that by 2050, current methods of rainfed agriculture will be viable only in Kavango East and Zambezi.

-Despite the reduction in yield already seen in association with climate change, very few small-scale farmers have begun applying climate-adapted cultivation methods yet.
+Despite the reductions in yields already seen in association with climate change, so far very few small-scale farmers have begun applying climate-adapted cultivation methods.

-Small-scale farmers in Northern Namibia successfully apply farming practices that are adapted to the impacts of climate change.
+Small-scale farmers in Northern Namibia successfully apply climate-adapted farming practices.

 The project supports implementation of this programme in the Kavango West, Kavango East and Zambezi regions.
-It is training farmers in climate-adapted cultivation practices, improving delivery of agricultural services, promoting research and knowledge management and developing capacity at MAWF.
+It is training farmers in climate-adapted cultivation practices, improving delivery of agricultural services, promoting research and knowledge management, and developing capacities at MAWF.